-The Distributed Load Testing on AWS solution automates software applications testing at scale and at load to help you identify potential performance issues before their release.
-It creates and simulates thousands of connected users generating transactional records at a constant pace without the need to provision servers.
-The solution also allows you to run tests across multiple AWS Regions.
+Distributed Load Testing on AWS automates software applications testing at scale and at load to help you identify potential performance issues before application release.
+This AWS Solution creates and simulates thousands of connected users, generating transactional records at a consistent pace without the need to provision servers.
+This solution also allows you to run tests across multiple AWS Regions.

-Test the load capabilities of your software using independent Amazon ECS on AWS Fargate containers.
+Test the load capabilities of your software using independent Amazon Elastic Container Service (Amazon ECS) on AWS Fargate containers.

 Customize your application tests by creating custom JMeter scripts.

 Schedule load tests to automatically begin either at a specified date or on recurring dates.

 View live data for a running test using this solution's web console.

 The microservices provide the business logic to manage test data and run the tests.